KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/6 Conditional Statements.md/4 The equals operator.md

 # --hints--

-Use the equality operator to compare a and b using an if statement and return "A is equal to b" if it's right.
+Use the equality operator to compare a and b using an if statement and return "message" if it's right.

 ```
-True if compare(5, 5) == "A is equal to b" else False
+True if compare(5, 5) == message else False
 ```

 compare(6, 8) should return None